-The Company assesses whether a contract is or contains a lease on the date of establishment of the contract.
+The merged company assesses whether a contract is or contains a lease on the date of establishment of the contract.

-1. The Company as the Lessor
+1. The Merged Company as the Lessor

 Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
 All other leases are classified as operating leases.